scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

    :align: center
    :scale: 29%

-   The graphical illustration of the proposed model trying to predict the next basket in term of the list of product.
+   The graphical illustration of the proposed model intended to predict the content of the current grocery basket.
-   The first level of the model used LSTM and NNMF.
+   At the first level of the model the LSTM and NNMF networks were used.
-   The second level of the model applied GBT.
+   At the second level of the model, the GBT model was applied.
-   Finally, the last test considered to predict the next basket by using :math:`F_1`. :label:`workflow`
+   Finally, at the last step we predicted the current grocery basket using:math:`F_1`.
+   :label:`workflow`

 Long short-term memory (LSTM) network
 =====================================